zeerobug/data2action/collections/products/product-3.md

 ---
 tags: product
+small: true
-name: "Data-driven transformation"
+name: 'Action support'
-description: "From understanding the value chain to analyze, develop andfollow up, we accompany the company at each stage of its data transformation"
+description: 'With our actionable insights workshops and action plans, we empower and aligns your teams.
+We help your organization learn how to turn data into action.
+'
-material_ui_icon: "icon-pie-chart"
+material_ui_icon: 'icon-bar-chart'
-date: 2020-01-04
+date: 2015-01-06
 ---